tomduckering/packer/website/source/docs/provisioners/chef-client.html.markdown

   various [configuration template variables](/docs/templates/configuration-templates.html) available.
 See below for more information.

+* `guest_os_type` (string) - The target guest OS type, either "unix" or "windows".
+Setting this to "windows" will cause the provisioner to use Windows friendly paths and commands.
+By default, this is "unix".

 * `install_command` (string) - The command used to install Chef.
 This has various [configuration template variables](/docs/templates/configuration-templates.html) available.
 See below for more information.